-7) Save this file as "exercise5.html", as it will become your exercise page.
+7) Save this file as "exercise7.html", as it will become your exercise page.

-8) Upload "exercise5.html" to your public_html folder on webhawks.
+8) Upload "exercise7.html" to your public_html folder on webhawks.

 9) Upload the files contained in the "css" folder into your css folder on webhawks.

-10) Upload the files contained in the "js" folder into your js folder on webhawks.
+10) If you don't already have one, create a "js" folder st the root level of your public_html folder.
+Upload the files contained in the "js" folder into your js folder on webhawks.

 11) Upload the "slideshow" folder (previously called "images") into your images folder on webhawks.